One room that most of us couldn’t imagine living without these days is the bathroom or bagno in Italian (plural: bagni).

 Marco has to go to the toilet.
 He needs to pee.

 Bagno can also refer specifically to the bathtub.
 If you want to specify that it’s the tub you’re talking about and not the room, you can use the complete expression vasca da bagno.
-Add the verb fare in front and you get the expression fare un bagno (to take/have a bath).
+Add the verb fare (or farsi) in front, and you get the expression fare / farsi un bagno (to take/have a bath).